Wedding Frequently Asked Questions

 Where should we elope?

 Seriously, whether you live in Perth or want to come here to elope, it's an awesome place for elopements.
-We're usually blessed with good weather, and there are loads of options whether you're thinking bush, beach or the city.
+There are loads of options whether you're thinking bush, beach or the city.

 How long before the wedding should I book a celebrant?